NygenAnalytics/CyteType/README.md

 ---

-**CyteType** is a Python package providing a convenient interface to the CyteType API for automated cell type annotation of single-cell RNA-seq data.
-It works directly with `AnnData` objects commonly used in bioinformatics workflows.
+**CyteType** is a Python package for automated cell type annotation of single-cell RNA-seq data.
+It integrates directly with `AnnData` object.

 ## Key Features